21 Habits That Are Making You Age Faster

 Sleeping on a cheap pillowcase

 Think about it: Every night you’re pressing the delicate skin of your face into your pillow for eight hours straight.
 So if your pillowcase is made from anything other than silk, you could be bringing on premature wrinkles and sagging, Dr. Greuner says.
 “Pillowcases made of cotton restrict your skin from smoothly moving and keeping its natural shape and form,” he explains.
-Learn the 9 ways that not getting enough sleep affects your looks.

 Ordering a bottle of wine to go with dinner